Skip to content ↓

 Preparing drinks and snacks

-At KS5 pupils may take learning pathways in Horticulture, Salon, Hospitality - again building on accreditation from OCR providers.
+At KS5 pupils may take learning pathways in Horticulture, Salon, Hospitality and Creative Media - again building on accreditation from OCR providers.

 Ty Crefft ( Enterprise)